Return to On-Site Operations: Safety Concept for UZH

 The key rules and measures of the basic safety concept are briefly explained below.
 For more details, please check the following document:

-Please also take into account the specific safety concept of your organizational unit, which will be developed by your line managers and sent to you as soon as possible.
+Please also take into account the specific safety concept of your organizational unit.

 Key Rules and Measures at a Glance